What is a depth chart?

 Components of the chart

-The chart consists of the X-Axis, which shows price and the Y-Axis that shows the number of contracts for a given price in order (USD value).
-The very middle of the chart shows the current last price for the instrument.
+The chart consists of the X-Axis, which shows price and the Y-Axis which shows the number of contracts for a given price in order (USD value).
+The very middle of the chart shows the Last Price for the instrument.